14shivangi/s3-cross-account-access/README.md

 -	Grantee Account (Account B): 123********789

-3. Purpose of the Policy
+3. Purpose of the Policy.
 This policy allows another AWS account (Account B) to:
 1. List the contents of the bucket (s3:ListBucket)
 2. Download objects from the bucket (s3:GetObject)